cronvel/babel-tower/bdd-spec.md

 <a name="element-solver"></a>
 # Element solver
-creating a word from a string should create a translatable Element object.
+creating an element from a string should create a translatable Element object.

 ```js
 expect( Element.create( "horse" ) ).to.eql( { t: "horse" } ) ;
 ```

-creating a word from a number should create a Element object with a 'n' (number) property.
+creating an element from a number should create a Element object with a 'n' (number) property.

 ```js
 expect( Element.create( 3 ) ).to.eql( { n: 3 } ) ;
 ```

-a Element created from a string should resolve to itself when the word is not in the dictionary.
+a Element created from a string should resolve to itself when the element is not in the dictionary.

 ```js
 expect( Element.create( "horse" ).solve( babel ) ).to.be( "horse" ) ;
 ```

-a Element created from a string should resolve to the word existing in the dictionary.
+a Element created from a string should resolve to the element existing in the dictionary.

 ```js
 expect( Element.create( "apple" ).solve( babelFr ) ).to.be( "pomme" ) ;